-- i) Confirms that the plan meets the Basic Conditions tests and does not require a SA/SEA; and - ii) Accepts the proposed changes to the Neighbourhood Plan set out in Appendix B, and - a.
+- i) Confirms that the plan meets the Basic Conditions tests and does not require a SA/SEA. - ii) Accepts the proposed changes to the Neighbourhood Plan set out in Appendix B. - a.
 Gives delegated authority to the Head of Planning to issue a decision statement; and - b. agrees to put the modified Neighbourhood Plan to referendum.
-The date of the referendum to be set in accordance with the legal requirements; and - iii) Delegates authority to the Executive Director, in consultation with the Principal Member for Neighbourhood Planning, to make minor, non material, amendments to the Neighbourhood Plan prior to the referendum being announced; and - iv) Provides advance funding, if required, for the referendum which will then be claimed back from Government.
+The date of the referendum to be set in accordance with the legal requirements; and - iii) Delegates authority to the Head of Planning, in consultation with the Principal Member for Neighbourhood Planning, to make minor, non material, amendments to the Neighbourhood Plan prior to the referendum being announced. - iv) Provides advance funding up to £20,000, if required, for the referendum; this will then be claimed back from Government.